Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Homes that are vacant for three months or more can request reimbursement on their solid waste charges.
 Information on sanitation reimbursement can be found on the solid waste web page.

 If you move the cart should stay with the house.
 Your new home, if in Grinnell, should already have a cart.
-If you prefer a different size cart at your new home, contact the Public Service department at 641-236-2632 to discusses changing sizes.
+If you prefer a different size cart at your new home, contact the Public Service department at 641-236-2632 to discuss changing sizes.

 For homes without a level surface at the curb, the cart will need to be placed in the street.